Nuevo Laredo: Entertainment

 There is a fairly large array of night-time entertainment venues.
 Most establishments (clubs, bars, and restaurants) are located in the historical district.
-Other restaurants (including chains such as Carl's Jr., Burger King, Kentucky Fried Chicken, and McDonald's) are located along Avenida Vicente Guerrero and Avenida Reforma.
+Other restaurants (including chains) are located along Avenida Vicente Guerrero and Avenida Reforma.
 Nuevo Laredo has a red light district called Boy's Town, (or "La Zona").

-The city has some malls like Paseo Reforma, it was opened in May 2008, this mall has many commercial establishments, like Wal-Mart Super Center, The Home Depot, and Cinépolis.
-Other shopping centers are, Plaza Real, Plaza 2 Laredos, Plaza commercial La fe.
+The city has some malls like Paseo Reforma, opened in May 2008.
+Other shopping centers are Plaza Real, Plaza 2 Laredos, and Plaza Commercial La fe.